Which city is cheaper, Seattle or Jacksonville?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer brings many poeple to Jacksonville as well as Seattle.
+Many visitors come to Jacksonville in the summer for the beaches, the city activities, and the family-friendly experiences.
 Additionally, most visitors come to Seattle for the beaches, the hiking, the city activities, the music scene, and the family-friendly experiences during these months.

 Jacksonville is a little warmer than Seattle in the summer.
-The temperature in Jacksonville is usually 82°F (28°C) in July, and Seattle stays around 67°F (19°C).
+The daily temperature in Jacksonville averages around 82°F (28°C) in July, and Seattle fluctuates around 67°F (19°C).

 The sun comes out a lot this time of the year in Seattle.
 People are often attracted to the plentiful sunshine in Jacksonville this time of the year.
 In the summer, Jacksonville often gets less sunshine than Seattle.
 Jacksonville gets 286 hours of sunny skies this time of year, while Seattle receives 313 hours of full sun.